2002 UEFA Women's Cup final

-The 2002 UEFA Women's Cup Final was a football match that took place on 23 May 2002 at the Waldstadion, Frankfurt between Umeå IK of Sweden and 1.
-FFC Frankfurt of Germany.
+The 2002 UEFA Women's Cup final was a football match that took place on 23 May 2002 at the Waldstadion, Frankfurt between Umeå IK of Sweden and Frankfurt of Germany.

 The match was the final of the 2001–02 UEFA Women's Cup, the first edition of the UEFA Women's Cup/Women's Champions League.

 Frankfurt won the single leg final 2–0.
 It was the only final of the Women's Cup to not be contested over two legs.